Hello and welcome to Year One!

 Teaching Assistant: Mrs Bennett

 A big hello and a warm welcome to Year 1.
-This term we are using all of our Building Learning Power skills to learn about Traditional Tales.
-We will be examining, recreating and exploring what makes these stories special and why they are still favorites after all of these years.
+This term we are using all of our Building Learning Power skills to learn about Animals.

-English – This term we will be focusing on Traditional Tales and looking at a range of stories we all know and love.
+English – This term we will be focusing on writing instruction texts on how to look after various animals.
 As with all of our texts we will be using a story map to help us learn the story in order for us to create our own versions.
 There will be a big focus on simple sentence writing and using our phonics knowledge to help us with our spelling.

-P.E – In P.E. we will be focusing on ball skills and how we control our bodies.
+P.E – In P.E. we will be focusing on striking, fielding and gymnastics.

-RE – Our topic this term is Myself
+RE – Our topic this term is Celebrations.

 Home Learning will be set each week.
 Alongside this, each week there will be a set of spellings or Beat That Maths to practice.